ashpynov/ThemeOptions/README.md

 </Style>
 ```

-Then to open this template as a window you can bind tot he `Command` attribute of a `ButtonEx` control using indexable syntax to specify the style you created:
+Then to open this template as a window you can bind to the `Command` attribute of a `ButtonEx` control using indexable syntax to specify the style you created:

 ```xml
 <ButtonEx Command="{PluginSettings Plugin=ThemeOptions, Path=OpenWindow[MyWindowStyle]}">